inscight/inscight/docs/howto_moderate.rst

 ===================================
 Congratulations!
 You have been selected to moderate an inSCIght episode.
 This lofty task puts *you* as the front-facing representative of inSCIght.
-The only requirement for being a moderator is that you must has previously been a panelist on the show once.
+The only requirement for being a moderator is that you must have previously been a panelist on the show once.

 You have been chosen for this task by this episode's organizer.
 Or, more